Galešnjak, Croatia - photo by Boris Kačan

 On this remote heart island that you can circumnavigate in 30 minutes, you can enjoy fishing, diving, snorkeling, kayaking, stand-up paddling, and even skating – the firm-ground version of surfing.
 For a really special proposal with the best view available, you can even take your loved one on a helicopter tour over Tavarua, #smallislandbigheart.

 To get to Tavarua, you first need to fly to Nadi Airport in Fiji.
 From there, a Tavarua Island bus will transfer you to Nabila Village (45 minutes away), the departure point for the boat to Tavarua.

 Where to stay in Tavarua?

 The only accommodation on Tavarua is at Tavarua Island Resort.
-To check availability, contact them directly!
+Check out their prices and read guest reviews here!